Skip to main content

 • WaterSMART-Provides financial and technical assistance to eligible applicants who are in a priority area identified with an approved proposal.
 Proposals are solicited once per year for eligible project areas and may be awarded funding for up to 5 years.
 For proposals to be considered eligible there must be a nexus to a Bureau of Reclamation WaterSMART project funded within the last 10 years.

-• The proposal period is open now through May 10 for WaterSMART priority areas to be considered for Fiscal Year 2025 funding.
+• The proposal period closed on May 10 for WaterSMART priority areas to be considered for Fiscal Year 2025 funding.
 Proposals should be a collaborative submission between the sponsoring entity and the local field office.
 Field offices must submit the proposal to the Boise State office by the deadline.

 • Beginning Farmer or Rancher - Provides financial and technical assistance to agricultural producers who meet the Beginning Farmer or Rancher criteria through contracts to help plan and implement conservation practices that address natural resource concerns and for opportunities to improve soil, water, plant, animal, air and related resources on agricultural land and non-industrial private forestland.
 This includes both Irrigated and Non-irrigated land.